dkessner/PCHA/_sources/doc/topics.md

 * 2.3 Multiple angle formulas
     - learning targets:
-        - multiple angle formulas (derivation from the sum/difference formulas)
+        - derive the double angle formulas from the sum formulas
-        - derive the power-reducing and half-angle formulas from the multiple angle formulas
+        - derive the power-reducing and half-angle formulas from the double angle formulas
-        - use any of the formulas to calculate trig function values
+        - use the double angle, power reducing, and half-angle formulas
     - reference:
         - OSP 7.3
         - DWFK 5.4